One-to-one consults offering guidance on moving to Germany, working in your field (or a new one), surviving & thriving—from someone who's done it

 Licensed Indep.
 Clinical Social Worker - Massachusetts, USA (2021-2023)

 Required min.
 3,500 hours of supervised post-master's clinical experience + min.
-100 hours of post-graduate supervision + clinical exam.
+100 hours of post-graduate supervision + clinical licensing exam.

 Licensed Certified Social Worker - Massachusetts, USA (2017-2021)